 Councillor McCollum added that she had taken part in the signage audit and it had been a fantastic experience to visit a town from a different perspective and felt that the experience had been beneficial.

-The seconder, Councillor Hennessey added that he had attended two signage meetings to date and thanked officers for their support.
+The seconder, Councillor Hennessy added that he had attended two signage meetings to date and thanked officers for their support.
 He recalled that everyone at the meeting, including the community representatives, had been happy with the progress and that their ideas and opinions had been considered.
 He explained that wider feedback from people in the town had also been positive.

 AGREED TO RECOMMEND, on the proposal of Councillor McCollum, seconded by Councillor Hennessy, that the recommendation be adopted.